 The next morning, we had the complimentary breakfast buffet which was really nice, and made our way back to the beach with the monkeys and cliffs.
 As we walked there, we saw tons of people hiking up and down from the view-point which was super muddy.
 We didn’t want to do this barefoot, but also didn’t want to dirty our sneakers, AND it was way too hot for this, but it looked cool either way.

-When we got to the beach, there were people rock climbing with a climbing school, which looked like a lot of fun.
+When we got to the beach, there were people rock climbing with a climbing school.
+How fun!
 They had half and full day adventures to do this for all levels.
 This looked really fun, but we were just looking forward to relaxation while we were there.
-We hung out in the water for a bit, then walked over to Railay West, where we swam some more, had lunch on the beach and made our way back to our pool to kill a little time before we got our taxi boat back for the airport.
+We hung out in the water for a bit, then walked over to Railay West.
+We swam some more, had lunch on the beach and made our way back to our pool to kill a little time before our flight.
 The krabi airport was very small, and super easy to get through security.
 We grabbed some snacks to hold us over, before our 2 hour flight to Chiang Mai!